Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 ### Endpoints

-By default the OAuth 2.0 plugin listens on the following endpoints:
+By default the OAuth 2.0 plugin listens on the following endpoints when consuming the API on the [proxy port][proxy-port]:

 Endpoint                     | description
 ---                         | ---